jlord/open-data-guide/energy-utilization.md

 As pioneers, you should be prepared for exploration, a process of designing, delivering and iterating, assessing the usefulness of each attempt.

-The current state of the art (June 2013) is the (UCLA interactive map of electricity utilization in Los Angeles.)[http://sustainablecommunities.environment.ucla.edu/map/]
+The current state of the art (June 2013) is the [http://sustainablecommunities.environment.ucla.edu/map/](UCLA interactive map of electricity utilization in Los Angeles.)

 # Publish your data